cscart/docs/en/user_guide/manage_products/products/simple_versus_configurable.rst

 .. note::

-    Once you create the product, you won't be able to change its type.
+    If necessary, you'll be able to :doc:`convert simple products to configurable ones <convert_combinations_to_variations>`, but not the other way around.
 That's why it's important to know the difference between option combinations and product variations.

 ==========================================
 Option Combinations and Product Variations